Course Syllabus

 Reading: During each class, we will discuss two papers.
 You should read these two papers before the class, making sure to understand the key ideas, designs, findings, and conclusions.

-Note for presentor: If you are presenting this paper in the class, you don’t need to submit the review for this class (this is not counted as missing reviews).
+Note for Presentor: If you are presenting this paper in the class, you don’t need to submit the review for this class (this is not counted as missing reviews).

 Presentation